VIIIbyuL/506-final-project/README.md

 2. run by using make run-all
 3. run tests by doing make test

+Note: There might be an error on paths because it's dependant on where you are in the terminal.
+If running in src, then it should start with "../data/<csv name>"

 ## Clear Goal(s)

 To analyze how news articles from sources like The New York Times impact stock price fluctuations.
 Specifically, the project aims to determine whether an article leads to a stock price increase or decrease based on sentiment analysis.